mikejmcguirk/Neovim-Win10-Lazy/README.md

     - The eslint-config-prettier repo describes how to configure and check your .eslintrc files to use it

     - To test that it's properly installed for your project, run <code>npx eslint-config-prettier main.js</code>.
 If you get an error that the prettier config is missing, eslint-config-prettier is not properly installed

-- ALE is only used in this config for prettier. g.ale_linters_explicit is set to 1 in set.lua and filetypes that use ALEFix on save are defined in ftplugin files

-  - If the .prettierrc file is invalid, ALEFix will not run.
-If ALEFix does nothing, run prettier from the command line to see if if outputs any config errors

 ##### Docker LSP